 There will be no Play-by-Play from the time the center reaches the line of scrimmage, until the whistle blows the play dead.

-The announcer should remain neutral at all times as they represent both teams while performing their duties.
+The announcer shall remain neutral at all times as they represent both teams while performing their duties.

 It is the responsibility of the Football Director for the home Team or his representative to enforce this Rule.